JonasFrey96/ASL_leonhard_euler/readme.md

 ### Python Debugging Tipps
-When using interactive bash sessions and you would like to break the program using Ctrl-C without freezing the terminal it helps to explicitly catch the signal.
+When using interactive bash sessions, you would like to break the program using Ctrl-C without freezing the terminal; it helps to explicitly catch the signal.
 By adding the following to the main script:
 ```
 import signal